Kate Garraway: Personal life

 Garraway was married to Ian Rumsey, her former boss at ITV Meridian, from 1998 to 2002.

-In September 2005, Garraway married Derek Draper in Primrose Hill.
+On 10 September 2005, Garraway married Derek Draper in Primrose Hill.
 Draper was a political aide to former Labour cabinet minister Peter Mandelson, and was at the centre of the scandal known as "Lobbygate".
-They lived in Muswell Hill, north London and had two children together.
+The couple had two children together: a daughter (born 10 March 2006), and a son (born 28 July 2009).
+They lived in Islington, having purchased a property there in 2004, before moving to Muswell Hill, north London, in 2016.
 Draper had an unusually serious case of long COVID; he was diagnosed with COVID-19 in March 2020 and remained hospitalised in a critical condition as of March 2021.
 Garraway stated that he "may never recover" and could have "no quality of life" due to the numerous medical complications as a result of COVID-19.
 Draper returned home on a trial basis in April 2021, and Garraway announced his death in January 2024.
+Following Draper's death and the accumulation of significant care-related debts, Garraway sold the Islington property in 2025 while maintaining the family home in Muswell Hill.

 She is a supporter of Gillingham FC.

 On the ITV show DNA Journey Garraway found out that she is a relation of Michael Bond, the creator of Paddington Bear.